BYUIDSconsulting/aboutus/index.md

 # Collaborating with BYU-I DS

-Connecting companies to the next generation of data science practitioners
+Connecting companies to the next generation of data science practitioners.
+[Explore the other courses in our degree](https://byuidatascience.github.io/).